Privacy Policy

 Trusted third-party service providers (“Sub-Processors”) who assist us in operating the Services are bound by confidentiality obligations.
 The following is a complete list of our current Sub-Processors, the data each processes, and their role:

 We will update this list if we add or change Sub-Processors.
-If a Sub-Processor receives a subpoena or legal process requesting platform data, we will assert mediation privilege and all applicable protections on your behalf to the extent permitted by law.
+If a Sub-Processor receives a subpoena or legal process requesting platform data, we will take reasonable steps to protect the contractual confidentiality of Platform Communications, including notifying you and, where permitted by law, objecting to disclosure on confidentiality grounds.

 In the event of a merger, acquisition, bankruptcy, or sale of assets, your information may be transferred as part of that transaction.
 We will provide notice of any such change and any choices you may have.